-Numerous achievements include over one hundred awards in watercolour, including the Herald Sun Best Of Show Gold Medal Award at The Camberwell Rotary Exhibition 2002, a silver medal in 1976, and Silver Award in 2007.
-David won the prestigious Victorian Artists Society Artist Of The Year Award in 1976, 1980 and again in 1989.
-That same year, David received the Distinguished Leadership Award for outstanding services to watercolour and teaching from the International Directory of Distinguished Leadership and a certificate of merit for distinguished service to the community.
+Numerous achievements include over one hundred awards in watercolor, including the Herald Sun Best Of Show Gold Medal Award at The Camberwell Rotary Exhibition 2002, a silver medal in 1976, and a Silver Award in 2007.
+David won the prestigious Victorian Artists Society Artist Of The Year Award in 1976, 1980, and again in 1989.
+That same year, David received the Distinguished Leadership Award for outstanding services to watercolor and teaching from the International Directory of Distinguished Leadership and a certificate of merit for distinguished service to the community.

-David’s works are regularly represented in numerous public and private collections worldwide, with regular exhibitions happening in several Australian states, England, the Channel Islands and Stockholm.
+David’s works are regularly represented in numerous public and private collections worldwide, with regular exhibitions happening in several Australian states, England, the Channel Islands, and Stockholm.
 He has held regular one-man exhibitions of his work since 1975.
-In each exhibition David expresses his joy of working freely on location and his love of spontaneity, shape, light and colour.
+In each exhibition, David expresses his joy of working freely on location and his love of spontaneity, shape, light, and color.

-David comments that, ‘as we journey through life there are changes to our lives and to the world we live in.
-My passion to express myself through my painting remains constant, the experiences are often challenging, moving and uplifting.
+‘As we journey through life there are changes to our lives and to the world we live in.
+My passion to express myself through my painting remains constant, the experiences are often challenging, moving, and uplifting.
 Capturing the essence of the subject as a fleeting moment in time requires speed of hand to achieve the spontaneity I like to record… the light in its many guises and drama of fleeting impressions are important factors when I am viewing this special world that is ours to be a part of.
-In a personal way, I am writing my diary through my work which endeavors to express my interests, my experiences and the place I find myself connected to at any given time.’
+In a personal way, I am writing my diary through my work which endeavors to express my interests, my experiences, and the place I find myself connected to at any given time.’ ~ David Taylor

 You can contact David Taylor directly via his website http://davidtaylorartist.com